Jinger Duggar And Jeremy Vuolo Steal Show At Wedding Despite Josh And Anna Duggar’s Comeback & Joy’s Baby News

 Jinger Duggar and Jeremy Vuolo may be old news when it comes to newly married Duggars, but they still steal the show at family gatherings.
 Despite all the scandals, dramas and baby news that have been circling the Duggar clan, Jinger and Jeremy still managed to display their love and sense of humor at Joe and Kendra’s wedding this weekend.

 Joseph Duggar and Kendra Caldwell’s wedding was more eventful than others.
-It happened as Jill, Jessa, Jinger and Joy-Anna Duggar asked the judge to stop their molester brother, Josh Duggar, from joining their lawsuit against InStyle Magazine and the city of Springdale, Arkansas.
+It happened as Jill, Jessa, Jinger, and Joy-Anna Duggar asked the judge to stop their brother, Josh Duggar, from joining their lawsuit against InStyle Magazine and the city of Springdale, Arkansas.
 It also was the first time that Joy-Anna and Austin were seen in public after they announced that they are expecting their first baby.

 On top of that, Josh and Anna Duggar made advances in trying to make their way back into the public.
-While they were not in any official TLC videos, the family included them in the couples’ congratulatory videos.
+While they were not in any official TLC videos, the family included them in the couple’s congratulatory videos.
 Josh said that he is excited to have another “Duggar sister,” which cast a rather sinister overtone, considering that his sisters were denying him from joining their lawsuit.

 Still, Jinger and Jeremy attracted a lot of attention at the wedding as the couple who seemed to have the most modern sensibilities and a sense of humor.